 The game starts on April 14, 1942 in London, England.
-It is the middle of World War II and the Germans have been air raiding for the past two years.
-Frank Carlson, a former member of the British Secret Service, is sitting in his flat located at 9 Stanley Crescent , trying to pass the time by listening to the radio.
+Frank Carlson, a former member of the British Secret Service, is sitting in his flat located at 9 Stanley Crescent, listening to news of World War II on the radio.
 As he looks at old memorabilia from the past he starts to remember things, like his old girlfriend Georgia who was also on the Titanic and how he failed his final mission.
 Just when he starts to think the past is locked away forever, a bomb hits his flat, destroying everything in a blast of fire.

-Due to the explosion Frank is flung back in time to April 14, 1912, four days after he boarded the Titanic.
+Without explanation, Frank is transported back in time to April 14, 1912, four days after he boarded the Titanic.
 Because he was on a mission from the service Frank had instructions to meet with a contact and learn more about his mission.
 However he never did meet with his contact and he failed the mission, which lead to his release from the service.
 Frank now sees this as an opportunity to make things right and prevent the war torn future he had lived in.
 Frank then receives a message from his contact, a P.P., to meet by the electric camel in the gymnasium.

 Leaving his room for the first time, Frank makes his way to the gym where he meets Penny Pringle, another agent of the secret service and his boss for the mission.
 She tells him about the Rubaiyat of Omar Khayyam, a priceless book containing a collection of poems written by the Persian poet, mathematician, and astronomer Omar Khayyam.
 The book was stolen within the last year and is now believed to be in the possession of a Mr. Zeitel, a German colonel who is traveling on board, and his protégé Willie von Haderlitz, who is headed to America to study Native Americans.
 Penny wants you to see if they have sent out any telegrams about the Rubaiyat and if it is indeed on board the ship.